06 Jan How To Stay Active Around Knee Pain

 So you’ve been trying to get back into shape and just when you caught stride your knees started to hurt, now what!?
 There are a few key elements with handling this issue that include optimal exercise selection, smart programming, and activity modification.
 Here is a comprehensive approach on how to stay active and manage your knee pain regarding different physical activities including running and hiking.

-Running is one of the most popular physical activities in the world.
+Running is one of the most popular physical activities in the world, and knee pain tends to be something every single runner experiences in their running career.
 Running can be performed anywhere and doesn’t require any equipment, thus it is a cheap way to exercise and burn calories!
 However, a common mistake people make is they try running to get back into shape.
 You should be fit to run, not run to get fit.
 Trying to stay active and manage knee pain with running can be a challenge.
-Here is an awesome video that sums up everything you need to know to get back to running when dealing with a knee injury!

 Return to Running Progression And The Soreness Rules